lazywithclass/egon/README.md

 Dr. Egon Spengler: Don't cross the streams.<br />
 Dr. Peter Venkman: Why?<br />
 Dr. Egon Spengler: It would be bad.<br />
+Dr. Peter Venkman: I'm fuzzy on the whole good/bad thing.
+What do you mean, "bad"?<br />
+Dr. Egon Spengler: Try to imagine all life as you know it stopping instantaneously and every molecule in your body exploding at the speed of light.<br />
+Dr Ray Stantz: Total protonic reversal.<br />
+Dr. Peter Venkman: Right.
+That's bad.
+Okay.
+All right.
+Important safety tip.
+Thanks, Egon.<br />

 There are some situations when you do want to cross the streams, AWS CloudWatch Logs streams in this case.